tacic/CSS-JS-Clock/README.md

 # CSS-JS-Clock
-Regular analog clock made with HTML, CSS and JS.
+Regular analog clock made with HTML, CSS and JS, i am just starting now...
+It wil be over these days...